Covid 19 coronavirus: DIYers rejoice - Government scraps costly building consents for small home projects

 THE CHANGES

-Building work exempted under the package include:
+Building work exempted under the package includes:

-• single-storey detached buildings up to 30sq m;
+• Single-storey detached buildings up to 30sq m;

-• carports with a maximum floor area of 40sq m;
+• Carports with a maximum floor area of 40sq m;

-• awnings with a maximum size of 30sq m;
+• Awnings with a maximum size of 30sq m;

-• verandas and porches with a maximum size of 30sq m;
+• Verandas and porches with a maximum size of 30sq m;

-• outdoor fireplaces or ovens;
+• Outdoor fireplaces or ovens;

-• flexible water storage bladders for irrigation and firefighting only, up 200,000 litres in storage capacity;
+• Flexible water storage bladders for irrigation and firefighting only, up to 200,000 litres in storage capacity;

-• short-span bridges on private land without public access;
+• Short-span bridges on private land without public access;

-• pipe supporting structures;
+• Pipe supporting structures;

-• ground-mounted solar array panels in rural zones and outside rural zones;
+• Ground-mounted solar array panels in rural zones and outside rural zones;

-• detached single-storey pole sheds and hay barns.
+• Detached single-storey pole sheds and hay barns.